folbricht/desync/README.md

 - `-cert` Certificate file in PEM format used for HTTPS `chunk-server` command.
 Also requires `-key`.

 ### Environment variables
-- `CASYNC_SSH_PATH` overrides the default "ssh" with a command to run when connecting to the remove chunk store
+- `CASYNC_SSH_PATH` overrides the default "ssh" with a command to run when connecting to a remote SSH or SFTP chunk store
 - `CASYNC_REMOTE_PATH` defines the command to run on the chunk store when using SSH, default "casync"
 - `S3_ACCESS_KEY` and `S3_SECRET_KEY` can be used to define S3 store credentials if only one store is used.
 Caution, these values take precedence over any S3 credentials set in the config file.